osklot12/idata2502-cloud-ci-cd/README.md

-# IDATA2502 - CI/CD cloud management with Google Cloud
+# CI/CD cloud management with Google Cloud
+__A final project in the course IDATA2502 - Administration of Cloud Services__